MaxenceMARTIN45/Cat-and-Dog-Classification/README.md

 # Cat and Dog Classification

-This project aims to create a model for classifying images of cats and dogs using the dataset available on Kaggle.
-To get started, follow the steps below to download the dataset and set up the environment.
+This project aims to create a model for classifying images of cats and dogs using a dataset available on Kaggle.
+To get started, follow the steps below to download the dataset and configure the environment.

 ## Instructions for downloading the dataset